vacary/docker/README.md

         docker run -ti quay.io/fenicsproject/<image-name>:latest

+To start with you probably want to try the `stable` image which includes a full stable version of FEniCS with PETSc, SLEPc, petsc4py and slepc4py already compiled.

 If you want to share your current working directory into the container use the following command: